Healthy Homes Assessment Raureka

 Raureka Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory for all Raureka and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Raureka and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of their rental properties.
+• Property managers and landlords must keep records of their the compliance with all Healthy Homes Standards that apply or will apply to an apartment rental.

-• Property managers and private landlords have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

 Unreasonable Gaps & Holes